Landlord Decision Guide · Updated 2026

 When an Applicant Asks “Why?”

 Applicants sometimes ask for more detail after a denial.
 You can point them to the adverse action notice, which tells them how to obtain their consumer report and dispute any errors.
-If you choose to share the specific reason, keep it accurate and tied strictly to your written criteria — “the application didn’t meet our stated minimum income requirement,” not an improvised or personal explanation.
-Never give a different reason than the real one, and never give one applicant a fuller explanation than you’d give another.
+If you choose to share the specific reason, keep it accurate and tied strictly to your written criteria – “the application did not meet our stated minimum income requirement,” not an improvised or personal explanation.
+Never give a different reason than the real one, and never give one applicant a fuller explanation than you would give another.

 When an Applicant Disputes the Underlying Data